 So ideally, one’s portfolio should consist of a mix of equity and debt-oriented mutual funds.
 Most experts suggest 4-7 mutual funds are more than enough to adequately diversify your portfolio.
 But the important thing is to correctly perform the asset allocation across 4-7 funds.

 Example of how you can approach portfolio diversification.

 Equity Schemes – 1 large cap, 1 multi-cap, 1 focused fund

 Debt Schemes – 1 Gilt Fund, 1 Fixed Maturity Plan

 Other Schemes – 1 global fund

 The above example is a basic approach to mutual fund investing.
-Depending on your investment objective, tenure and risk levels you should allocate wealth across different funds strategically.
-It is also very important to carefully research about different funds before investing.
+Depending on your investment objective, tenure, and risk levels you should allocate wealth across different funds strategically.
+It is also very important to carefully research different funds before investing.